OSGConnect/connectbook/new-docs-jan-2020/registration-and-login.md

 [title]: - "Registration and Login for OSG Connect"

-## THIS IS A DRAFT OF DOCUMENTATION WHICH WILL GO LIVE IN JAN 2020

-**The current version of this can be found [here](https://support.opensciencegrid.org/support/solutions/articles/5000632072-registration-and-login-for-osg-connect)**

 ## Registration and Login for OSG Connect

 (An [abbreviated version of these signup